tetrapod00/godot-docs/tutorials/2d/using_tilesets.rst

     set of tile identifiers should be replaced by another one.

-    Tile proxies are automatically set up when merging different atlases, but they can also be set manually thanks to the **Manage Tile Proxies** dialog you can access using the "three vertical dots" menu mentioned above.
+    Tile proxies are automatically set up when merging different atlases, but they can also be set manually thanks to the :wndw:`Manage Tile Proxies` dialog you can access using the "three vertical dots" menu mentioned above.

     Manually creating tile proxies may be useful when you changed an atlas ID or